Military Time Chart helps you to easily convert the Military Time into Standard Time. It is also known as 24 Hour Clock Time.

 For example,

-To express time in seconds, a colon is inserted between the minutes and seconds as:
+To express time in seconds, a colon is inserted between the minutes and seconds:

 HoursMinutes:Seconds